MooHoll/physalia-DNAm-EcoEvo/4_Thursday/readme.md

          geom_point(aes(fill=result),pch=21,alpha=0.5)+
   scale_fill_manual(values=c("red","blue","grey"))
 ```
-### Intersecting with functional annotation
+### Intersecting with gene structure annotation
-methylKit objects can be used with functions from the genomation package to incorporate functional annotation.
+methylKit objects can be used with functions from the genomation package to incorporate gene structure annotation.
 ```
 library("genomation")
 ```